blbadger/blbadger.github.io/polynomial-roots.md

 x_{n+1} = x_n - f(x_n) \frac{x_n - x_{n-1}}{f(x_n) - f(x_{n-1}}
 $$

+And so on until the next guess is the same as the current one, meaning that a root has been found.
 This is algebraically equivalent to Newton's method if the derivative is treated as a discrete quantity, ie

 $$
 f'(x) = \frac{x_n - x_{n-1}}{f(x_n) - f(x_{n-1}}